csbrasnett/martini_vis/README.md

 ## Dependencies

 The only non-standard library used to run `vis_top_writer.py` is [Vermouth](https://github.com/marrink-lab/vermouth-martinize).
 Please ensure you have Vermouth installed in your Python environment before running the script.

 ## Usage

 1) Run `./vis_top_writer.py` with your .top file you used to run a simulation.
 This will produce:
     * edited *_vis.itp files for all the non-standard (e.g. water, ions) molecules in your system described in the input .top file.
     * `vis.top`, a new .top file for your system and the visualisable topologies. `cg_bonds-v5.tcl` requires absolute paths to your itps, which is solved by running the script.
+    * Optionally by providing the .gro file you plan to visualise, you can write an index file without containing your system without water to use in processing your trajectory.
+   Something like `gmx trjconv -f traj_comp.xtc -s topol.tpr -n index.ndx -pbc mol -o vis.xtc` will write new trajectory using the index file provided.
+As there is only one index group, no further interaction with `trjconv` is required.
+NB. if you use this option, then `vis.top` will not contain an entry for the waters in your system at all.
 2) Load your simulation into vmd.
 3) `source cg_bonds-v5.tcl` in vmd.
 4) Load your visualisable topologies using `cg_bonds-v5 -top vis.top`.